lukeheath/learn-react/README.md

 Depending on how you're combinding and minifying your files, it really doesn't matter what you name your component files, but I would humbly submit the following two _"rules"_:

 - Use Capital words for the filename and when importing the component.
 It makes it easier to distinguish components in your markup.
 Example: `Component`
 - Use the `.jsx` extention.
-Yes, it's weird, but it does use jsx syntax and that helps differentiate for other files: `Component.jsx`
+Yes, it's weird, but it does use jsx syntax and that helps differentiate it from other files: `Component.jsx`

 -------